 Who are the other people pictured on the cover of Abbey Road?

 On the left hand side of the photo can be seen three men stood just by the gate outside the Abbey Road studios itself.
 They are three decorators who happened to be outside on a break around 11.30am on 8 August and were caught by Iain Macmillan’s camera: their names are Derek Seagrove, Steve Milwood and Alan Flanagan.

-On the other side of the road, just by the police van, is an American tourist named Paul Cole.
+On the other side of the road, just by the police van, is one of the greatest if inadvertent photobombers ever: an American tourist named Paul Cole.
 “I just happened to look up, and I saw those guys walking across the street like a line of ducks,” Cole later told the Mirror.

 “A bunch of kooks, I called them.
 You didn’t walk around in London barefoot.”

 There appears to be another person stood behind the blue car, or is it just an illusion?